‘A person often meets his destiny on the road he took to avoid it.’

 – Jean de La Fontaine

 I have journeyed far to this point of becoming a healer, having come full circle from initially studying Developmental Psychology, to training through Integral Health to become a qualified Craniosacral Practitioner.
-In-between, she has worked in Investment Banking, Human Resources, Consulting, NGOs (grief counselling and literacy programs), Social Development, Social Entrepreneurship, Writing (published a book and blog) and Mentoring.
-She has studied Psychic Development and is an ongoing student of Jung Psychology and Vedanta.
+In-between, I have worked in Investment Banking, Human Resources, Consulting, NGOs (grief counselling and literacy programs), Social Development, Social Entrepreneurship, Writing (published a book and blog) and Mentoring.
+I have studied Psychic Development and I am ongoing student of Jung Psychology and Vedanta.
+Currently I am studying Developmental Coaching at the UCT Graduate School of Business.

 I believe that healing is akin to a quest; a soul’s call to adventure that you ignore at your own peril.
 It is a journey into both fascinating and frightening places that you have no choice but to take, despite the uncertainty of the destination.
 Yet you do this not solely for self but for your entire community.